Ziwox logo

 (BOC) Higher interest rates generally lead to higher returns on investments denominated in CAD.
 This tends to attract foreign capital into CAD assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of CAD is -- Neutral and for the CHF is Moderate Bearish.
+Based on the economic and macro fundamental data, The Fundamental Bias of CAD is Weak Bearish and for the CHF is Moderate Bearish.

 Ziwox considering Weak Bullish bias for this asset and we anticipate long-term price increases.